-If you go into the hospital for surgery, you want to come out alive—you want to be sure the surgeon and the operating room team know what they’re doing.
+When you go into the hospital for surgery, you want to be sure the surgeon and the operating room team know what they’re doing.

-We can use the same learning process ourselves, even if you’ll never say, “Scalpel!” at your digital marketing agency.
-The key is to do regular post-mortems after each project.
+We can use the same learning process ourselves, even if you’ll never say, “Scalpel!” at your digital agency.
+The key is to do regular debriefs after each project (and retainer).

-When you do a post-mortem (aka debrief, retrospective, or after-action review), you’re transferring lessons-learned from employees’ heads into your agency’s institutional knowledge.
-If you’re committed to being a learning organization, project post-mortems are an important part of continuous improvement.
+When you do a project debrief (aka post-mortem, retrospective, or after-action review), you’re transferring lessons-learned from employees’ heads into your agency’s institutional knowledge.
+If you’re committed to being a learning organization, project debriefs are an important part of continuous improvement.

-If you don’t do post-mortems, you might as well be a rotating team of freelancers that changes on every project, making the same mistakes over and over again.
+If you don’t do debriefs, you might as well be a rotating team of freelancers that changes on every project, making the same mistakes over and over again.

-How to do a project post-mortem: Three questions to ask at the debrief
+How to do a project debrief: Three questions to ask at the post-mortem

 You can get the best results quickly by focusing on just three questions: